Policy Implications of Statistical Estimates: A General Bayesian Decision-Theoretic Model for Binary Outcomes: Application

-The results are displayed in Figure \ref{losses} across the different odds ratio values for ${\beta_1}_{m.d.}$.
-In each figure, the x-axis is the ratio of $C_{p.k.}$ to $C_{c.w.r.}$.
+The results are displayed in Figure \ref{losses}.
+The x-axis is the ratio of $C_{p.k.}$ to $C_{l.c.c.}$.
 The y-axis is the expected loss.
-The black dots are the expected losses given $I(i)=1$, i.e., when peacekeepers are presumed to be deployed; the gray dots are those given $I(i)=0$, i.e., when peacekeepers are presumed not to be deployed.
+The green dots are the expected losses given $I(i)=1$, i.e., when peacekeepers are presumed to be deployed; the red dots are those given $I(i)=0$, i.e., when peacekeepers are presumed not to be deployed.